Well-balanced portfolio of beloved brands with over 1/3 of sales from luxury

 Fiskars Group’s brands have good positions in some of the biggest consumer markets in the world.
 For instance, the Fiskars brand is the market leader in gardening and scissors in the U.S. and Wedgwood is the leading brand in the super premium tableware segment in China.

-In 2023, U.S. was Fiskars Group’s largest country in terms of net sales followed by Finland and other Nordic countries.
-China is the Group’s fastest growing country, over tripling its net sales in the last 4 years.
+In 2024, U.S. was Fiskars Group’s largest country in terms of net sales followed by Denmark.

 Sustainability and innovation at our core